 - A program for monitoring pillar stability.
 This program includes: - a) Pillar size auditing by survey method; - b) Visual inspections by visual and photographic evidence (to be reported on shift reports); - c) Pillar performance by rib tell-tale method; - A program for the baseline recording and later inspection of cliff faces and steep slopes.
 This program includes: - a) Subsidence surveying Including the placement of reflectors on accessible surface rocks above Western Underground Panels.
-Reflectors are used as survey marks and will be placed on various surface features including cliff faces and steep slopes; - b) Tiltmeters Monitoring of tilt associated with the development of Panels within the Western Underground will be completed through the installation of tiltmeters at accessible surface features above the Western Underground; - c) Subsidence Inspections Visual field inspections will take place prior to undertaking development works to establish baseline condition and at the completion of mining in the Western Underground.
+Reflectors are used as survey marks and will be placed on various surface features including cliff faces and steep slopes;

+- b) Subsidence inspections Visual field inspections will take place prior to undertaking development works to establish baseline condition and at the completion of mining in the Western Underground.
 The inspections will be carried out by trained persons and will identify surface cracking, surface humps and step change in land surface; - A protocol for the investigation of any occurrences of mass rock movements.
 In the event that Charbon Coal are informed of an occurrence of mass rock movement in the proximity of operations in the Western Underground, an investigation is to be undertaken; and - Contingency measures to address any significant subsidence related impacts in the event that predicted subsidence levels are exceeded within the Western Underground.
-Potentially affected features that have been addressed within this contingency plan include clifflines, steep slopes and surface cracking.
+Potentially affected features that have been addressed within this contingency plan include cliff lines, steep slopes and surface cracking.

-Mining has commenced in the Western Underground and will only consist of pillar development (first workings), with predicted subsidence of less than 20mm.
+Mining has been completed in the Western Underground and only consisted of pillar development (first workings).
+Final surveys are expected to show subsidence of less than 20mm.